mthnguyener/ai_tutorials/README.md

   - `docker-compose.yaml`: Yaml file used by Docker Compose to define the services, networks, and volumes for a multi-container application
 - `docs`: Folder used by sphinx for auto-documentation
-- `ai_tutorials`: Project main script directory - additional apps are added here
-  - `configs`: Project configuration files
-  - `test`: Project unit tests
+- `notebooks`: Folder where the tutorials are
+  - `transformers`: Transformers Tutorials
+    - `vits`: Vision Transformers Tutorials
+      - `vit_self-attention.ipynb`: Tutorials on attention mechanism in ViTs
 - `scripts`: Folder with setup related scripts

 ### Makefile Code Completion